Looking for a flavorful cup of coffee? Then you should consider using a percolator or French press.

 Coffee Percolator Overview: Brewing Method Explained

-The coffee itself is very strong and works best with a medium or dark roast.
+The coffee itself is very strong and works best with a dark or medium roast.
 Some may find it too intense, but for those hardcore coffee heads out there, it’s a perfect addition to your morning.

 Pros & Cons Of Using Percolators